-At the 2019 Conference, we will host a Brown Bag Lunch, where our award winner will present her work.
+At the 2020 Conference, we will host a Brown Bag Lunch, where our award winner will present their work.
 We will then ask each table to spend 10-15 minutes to discuss what brings them joy in their work.
 Finally, new attendees and online consultation members will be acknowledged.
-We plan to continue recruitment at the SIG evening happy hour by once again wearing our highly sought-after SIG t-shirts which have a courageous image on the front and the words “Ask us how you can join the ADAA Child and Adolescent SIG!” on the back.
+We plan to continue recruitment at the SIG evening happy hour.